 Incorporating stretching of trouble areas, especially AFTER your workout, is the key to staying healthy enough to knock your next workout out of the park.

-FORM.
-Proper form throughout the entire range of motion of an exercise is critical.
-Often athletes will pay attention to form during the “essential” parts of a lifting exercise, but will use poor form either initiating or completing the lift.
-This can be something as simple as how to lift a dumbbell or kettle bell off the rack, or something as complex as locking the rhomboid complex linking the shoulder girdle to the upper torso during an overhead snatch.
-Proper form for ALL complex body movementexercises (such as Olympic lifting) has foundations in being able to engage the muscles of the core and KEEP them engaged until the exercise is completed.
+Maintaining proper form throughout the entire range of motion in an exercise is critical.
+Athletes often pay attention to form during the essential parts of a lifting exercise but neglect proper form during the initiation or completion of the lift.
+It could be as simple as lifting a dumbbell or kettlebell off the rack or as complex as maintaining the integrity of the shoulder girdle during an overhead snatch.

 Proper form for all complex body movement exercises, including Olympic lifting, relies on engaging the core muscles and sustaining that engagement throughout the exercise.

 The core muscles play a crucial role in stabilizing the trunk or thorax during any movement.
 They include the transverse abdominis, diaphragm, pelvic floor muscles, gluteal muscles, and low back muscles.
 Learning how to engage and activate these muscles is essential for weightlifting and maintaining proper form.